Places To Go Block Template

 There is plenty to do on Agadir holidays - you can visit the old fortifications of Kasbah or shop to your heart’s content at some of the local markets, which deal with spices, textiles and jewellery.
 Spend your morning relaxing at the hammam and your afternoon wandering inside the city's local museum.
 There are plenty of places to eat in Agadir, which serve delicious and authentic Mediterranean, Moroccan and European delicacies - so you're sure to indulge in a colourful plate or two.

 It's good news for those looking for sunshine and warmth, as holidays in Agadir serve up wonderfully warm summers and mild winters.
 Lounge in one of its many Blue Flag beaches located in the north of the city.
-They are excellent not just for sun-bathing but also for water surfing.
+They are excellent not just for sunbathing but also for water surfing.
 However, Agadir holidays offer more than just miles of glorious sand and sea.
-If you delve a little deeper, you’ll find a city full of olde-worlde charm and old-fashioned buildings.
+If you delve a little deeper, you’ll find a city full of olde-world charm and old-fashioned buildings.
 In spite of being rich in tradition, the city has a lively nightlife scene as well.
-There are a plenty of cafes, restaurants and bars, which are open throughout the year, making this beach town a buzzing place to be.
+There are plenty of cafes, restaurants and bars, which are open throughout the year, making this beach town a buzzing place to be no matter when you choose to visit.

 Learn to Surf